alexandreroberts/alexandreroberts.github.io/index.md

 ### forthcoming

+"Thinking about Chemistry in Byzantium and the Islamic World."

+> *Journal of the History of Ideas* (forthcoming).

 "Hierotechnicians by Name and Their Middle Byzantine Fame."

 > *Journal of Late Antique, Islamic and Byzantine Studies* 1 (forthcoming 2022).